 So, if you purchase a home or investment property for $250,000 and sell it for $300,000, you have a capital gain of $50,000.
 (In reality, the tax aspects of selling a home are a little more complicated.)

-For tax purposes, the purchase price of your main home includes a number of things, including upkeep costs, purchase costs, sale costs, minus accumulated depreciation.
+For tax purposes, the purchase price of your main home includes a number of things, including upkeep costs, purchase costs, and sale costs, minus accumulated depreciation.

 You can also exclude up to $250,000 of profit, or up to $500,000 if you file a joint return with your spouse if you’ve lived in the home for 2 or more years.
-If you are selling a home at a gain, it would very much benefit you to consult a professional on how to minimize your tax liability.
+If you’re selling a home at a gain, you almost certainly need to meet with a tax adviser to get advice on how to reduce your liability.

 - The sale or exchange of a capital asset not reported on another form or schedule